Big Eye B-70 Bandsaw Rip Fence Compatibility Guide

 This allows the fence face to sit properly on the back rail with the fence travel system.

 Some bandsaws may not have pre-drilled holes for the front and back rails.
+In such cases, drilling modifications are necessary.
+Follow the specifications below to ensure proper alignment and stability.

-Using a 10m drill bit, drill holes 59/64" (23.5 mm) from the tabletop surface.
+Using a 10 mm drill bit, drill holes 59/64" (23.5 mm) from the tabletop surface.

 It is recommended to position the drill point slightly within this limit to ensure proper alignment and secure installation.